Ellis Arnall: Governor

 Actions undertaken by Governor Eugene Talmadge had caused the state's colleges to lose accreditation.
 Arnall unseated Talmadge in the 1942 primary, 174,757 (57.7 percent) to 128,394 (42.4 percent).
 Without Republican opposition, Arnall became the youngest governor then serving in the United States.

 Arnall obtained the repeal of the poll tax, ratification in 1945 of a new state constitution, and a state employee merit system.
 He also retired the Georgia state debt.
 When young men were drafted into the armed forces during World War II, Arnall argued that youths old enough to fight in war should be able to vote for their country's leadership.
-He succeeded in lowering the voting age to eighteen more than two decades before the 26th Amendment to the United States Constitution implemented that change nationally.
+He succeeded in lowering the voting age to eighteen more than two decades before the Twenty-sixth Amendment to the United States Constitution implemented that change nationally.
 Georgia thus became the first state to grant the franchise to 18-year-olds.
 Arnall also removed the prison system from under the governor's direct control, establishing a board of corrections to oversee state prisons and a pardon and parole board to handle such requests.
-He removed the University of Georgia from political machinations, and he led efforts to prevent a governor from exercising dictatorial powers, as opponents of Governor Eugene Talmadge had allegedly stated, had occurred during that administration.
+He removed the University of Georgia from political machinations, and he led efforts to prevent a governor from exercising dictatorial powers, as opponents of Eugene Talmadge stated had allegedly occurred during his administration.
 Arnall's reforms won him attention from the national press.
-Additionally, Arnall, a proponent of civil rights, argued that African Americans should be able to vote in the state's primary election.
+Additionally, Arnall, who had become a proponent of civil rights, argued that African Americans should be able to vote in the state's primary election.